 Fairness matters for delivering Net Zero

-We need solutions that work for everyone, not just those who can afford to pay for the new Net Zero technologies and who live in the right type of property to have them installed.
+Solutions are needed that benefit everyone.
+Not just those who can afford the technologies and who live in the right type of property to have them installed.

 An advanced energy system scientist, expert in simulating complex integrations of solar PV, battery systems, heat pumps, and national electricity markets, resident at the Wolfson Engineering School Centre for Renewable Energy Systems (CREST) at Loughborough University.